DicksonChi/favorite-things/README.md

 * [Linting](#testing)
 * [Deployment](#deployment)

+## Dependencies

+This project makes use of the tech stack and more:

+* Python 3.6 - Programming language
+* Django REST framework - REST endpoint
+* VueJs for the frontend development
+* AWS LAMBDA and s3 bucket
+* Zappa for deployment

 ## Test Description and Approach
 This is a Single Page Application created with VueJs and consumes a REST API created with Django to show the list of categories and the ranking of the favorite things under each categories.

-This solution can allow for usage by different users without using authentication but just a simple id that is saved on their browser once they type in the email they want to use.
+This solution can allow for usage by different users without using authentication but just a simple id that is saved on their browser once they enter the email they want to use.

 * If the user has not used the application before it registers them with that email.
 If they have used it before they continue with that email the next time.

-* There are defaults categories for every user in the system.
+* There are default categories for every user in the system.
     * Person
     * Place
     * Food